Precise Runtime Analysis for Plateau Functions: Introduction

 We note that there is a substantial difference between the case $k=n$ and $k$ constant.
 Since the needle function consists of a plateau containing the whole search space apart from the optimum, the optimization time in this case is just the hitting time of a particular search point when doing an undirected random walk (via repeated mutation) on the hypercube $\{0,1\}^n$.
 For $\plateau_k$ with constant~$k$, the plateau has a large boundary.
 More precisely, almost all\footnote{in the usual asymptotic sense, that is, meaning all but a lower order fraction} search points of the plateau lie on its outer boundary and furthermore, all these search points have almost all their neighbors outside the plateau.
 Hence a large number of iterations (namely almost all) are lost in the sense that the mutation operator generates a search point outside the plateau (and different from the optimum), which is not accepted.
 Interestingly, as our result shows, the optimization of such restricted plateaus is not necessarily significantly more difficult (relative to the plateau size) than the optimization of the unrestricted needle plateau.

 Our precise runtime analysis allows to deduce a number of particular results.
-For example, when using standard bit mutation, the optimal\footnote{We call a mutation rate optimal when it delivers the expected runtime that differs from the truly optimal one at most by lower order terms, that is, e.g. a factor of $(1 \pm o(1))$.} mutation rate is $\frac{\sqrt[k]{k!}}n$, that is, approximately $\frac k{en}$.
+For example, when using standard bit mutation, the optimal\footnote{We call a mutation rate optimal when it delivers an expected runtime that differs from the truly optimal one at most by lower order terms, that is, e.g. a factor of $(1 \pm o(1))$.
+This suggests that there might be a range of optimal rates, however without proof we note that changing the mentioned optimal mutation rate by a factor of $(1 \pm \Omega(1))$ would also increase the runtime by a $(1 + \Omega(1))$ factor.} mutation rate is $\frac{\sqrt[k]{k!}}n$, that is, approximately $\frac k{en}$.
 This is by a constant factor less than the optimal rate of $\frac kn$ for the jump function with jump size $k$, but again a factor of $\Theta(k)$ larger than the classic recommendation of~$\frac 1n$, which is optimal for many unimodal fitness functions.
-Hence our result confirms that the optimal mutation rates can be significantly higher for non-unimodal fitness functions.
+Hence our result confirms that optimal mutation rates can be significantly higher for non-unimodal fitness functions.
 While the optimal mutation rates for jump and plateau functions are similar, the effect of using the optimal rate is very different.
 For jump functions, an $k^{\Theta(k)}$ factor speed-up (compared to the standard recommendation of $\frac 1n$) was observed, here the influence of the mutation operator is much smaller, namely the factor $\Pr[1 \le \alpha \le k]$, which is trivially at most $1$, but which was assumed to be at least some positive constant.
-Interestingly, our results imply that the fast mutation operator described in~\cite{doerr-fast-ga} is not more effective than other unbiased mutation operators, even though it was proven to be significantly more effective for jump functions and it has shown good results in some practical problems~\cite{MironovichB17}.
+Interestingly, our results imply that the fast mutation operator described in~\cite{doerr-fast-ga} is not more effective than other unbiased mutation operators, even though it was proven to be significantly more effective for jump functions~\cite{doerr-fast-ga} and it has shown good results in some practical problems~\cite{MironovichB17}.

 So one structural finding, which we believe to be true for larger classes of problems and which fits to the result~\cite{garnier-binary} for needle functions, is that the mutation rate, and more generally, the particular mutation operator which is used, is less important while the evolutionary algorithm is traversing a plateau of constant fitness.